Card Comparisons

 No fee

 The simplest 2% card on the market.
 No annual fee, no categories, no gimmicks.
-Pairs well with a premium Citi card if you want to convert cash back to ThankYou points at a better redemption rate.
+Earns ThankYou points which can be upgraded to transferable miles if paired with a premium Citi card.

 Best for: Flat-rate cash back, no fee